CCS-1L-F19/audio-processing-app/README.md

 ## Modifying the source code
 All the webapp's files are stored in the docs folder of this repo.

 index.html is a simple page that contains links.
 The page under active development is in spectrogram.html.
+The HTML body is currently contains only several elements and is layed out with Bootstrap (in progress).
+The script block is mostly contained in an asyncronous block that depends on the getUserMedia call, which requests microphone data from the device through the browser.
+The script then initializes a Google chart and updates it periodically with a setInterval() call to updateSpectrogram()